go-gorm/gorm/documents/curd.md

 #### Assign

-Ignore some values when searching, but assign it to the record regardless it is found or not, then save back to database. like `FirstOrInit`
+Assign it to the record regardless it is found or not, and save back to database.

 ```go
 // Unfound